homedepot/flow/README.md

 SLACK_WEBHOOK_URL (optional) for sending error messages from Flow to your slack channel

-ARTIFACTORY_TOKEN (Required) api token to artifactory OR encrypted password for user if used in conjunction with ARTIFACTORY_USER
+ARTIFACTORY_TOKEN *(required)* api token to artifactory OR encrypted password for user if used in conjunction with ARTIFACTORY_USER

 ARTIFACTORY_USER (optional) user for uploading to artifactory

-ARTIFACT_BUILD_DIRECTORY (required) directory location where artifact is built
+ARTIFACT_BUILD_DIRECTORY *(required)* directory location where artifact is built

 For the help documentation, please check `flow artifactory -h`